Selby (UK Parliament constituency)

-Selby was a parliamentary constituency in North Yorkshire, represented in the House of Commons of the Parliament of the United Kingdom.
-It elected one Member of Parliament (MP) by the first past the post system of election.

-The constituency existed from 1983 to 2010.
+Selby is a parliamentary constituency in North Yorkshire, represented in the House of Commons of the Parliament of the United Kingdom.
+It elects one Member of Parliament (MP) by the first past the post system of election.
+The constituency existed from 1983 to 2010 prior to reformation in 2024.
+It is currently held by Keir Mather of the Labour Party, who was first elected as an MP for the predecessor seat of Selby and Ainsty at a by-election in July 2023.

 History

-This was a safe Conservative seat from 1983 to 1997 then became a Labour marginal for the remainder of its existence.
+This was a safe Conservative seat from 1983 to 1997 then became a Labour marginal for the remainder of its first existence.
+It was a notional gain for Labour at the 2024 general election, on a swing of over 24%.

 Boundaries

+1983–2010

 1983–1997: The District of Selby, and the District of Ryedale ward of Osbaldwick and Heworth.